Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Description

 The Means of Containment registration scheme is being formalized through a legislative amendment.
 As a result, the proposed regulatory changes in Part 5 would provide requirements for means of containment facility registrations and define the conditions for suspension, revocation, and refusal of a registration.
-These amendments would improve the existing requirements found in Part 5 as they have not been updated for many years.
+These amendments would improve the existing requirements found in Part 5 as they have not been updated in many years.

 Potential impacts on Canadians, including businesses

-The proposed changes are expected to be beneficial for stakeholders as they would give an easier access to registration requirements, which are currently embedded in the safety standards, and leverage Transport Canada's ability to suspend, revoke, and refuse a registration to promote public safety.
+The proposed regulations are expected to be beneficial for stakeholders as they would give an easier access to registration requirements, which are currently embedded in the safety standards, and leverage Transport Canada’s ability to suspend, revoke, and refuse a registration to promote public safety.

 Regulatory cooperation efforts (domestic and international)